 Real estate has been a preferred asset class since the dawn of human civilization.
 And today, real estate investment trusts (REITs) offer the potential for both high yield and respectable capital gains.

 REITs enjoy a special tax status that allows them to avoid corporate taxation so long as they distribute at least 90% of their net profits as dividends.
-Because of this tax incentive, REITs tend to be one of the highest-yielding sectors and a perennial favorite among income investors.
+Because of REITs’ tax incentive, the real estate sector tends to be among the highest-yielding, and thus a perennial favorite among income investors.

 The problem?
 A large percentage of the total return comes from taxable dividends, which makes REITs very tax-inefficient.
 What’s more, REIT dividends are generally not classified as “qualified dividends.”
 Qualified dividends are taxed at the long-term capital gains rate (0%, 15% or 20% depending on your tax bracket).
 Non-qualified dividends are taxed as ordinary income, like bond interest, and can face rates as high as 37%, depending on your bracket.
 Thus, it makes more sense to hold REITs and REIT funds in a tax-advantaged fund such as an IRA rather than a taxable brokerage account.